nissy-dev/chem-bot/README.md

-# smiles-bot
+# chem-bot

-SMILES bot for slack
+Slack bot for chemist